 - Feeling fatigued

 All of these are signs of a larger problem with alcohol.
 If you or your teenager is experiencing these symptoms of alcoholism and withdrawal, it may be time to have a serious discussion about what is going on.

-For teenagers suffering from alcoholism: you need to get a support system of trusted adults to help you work through what is going on.
-You may get in trouble for underage drinking, but if you are suffering from addiction, you can overcome it.
+For teenagers suffering from alcoholism, you need a trusted adult support system to help you work through what is happening.
+You may get in trouble for underage drinking, but you can overcome it if you suffer from addiction.
 Talk to your doctor, parents, a trusted relative, teacher, or a friend’s parent who can help you figure out how to navigate this intense situation.

-Whether it is you or your teen suffering from alcoholism, you deserve treatment and healthy life free from the vice of addiction.
-Please reach out to a premier rehab facility to help get onto the best path for your situation.
+Whether you or your teen suffers from alcoholism, you deserve treatment and healthy life free from the vice of addiction.
+Please reach out to our premier rehab facility to help get onto the best path for your situation.

 Ocean Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial policy.